scristobal/basic-ecommerce/README.md

   - file based routing, each product page is SSR based on a slug
   - shared layout between the products/cart and each product page
   - each page have a minimal number of components
-  - components contain no logic, limited to render props and trigger actions
+  - components contain minimal to no logic at all
-  - use of server load functions to load the latest products and offers from the database
+  - use of server load functions to load the product list
-  - the checkout is computed securely on the server using form actions, displays a loading hint and small animation
+  - the checkout is computed securely on the server using form actions

 - Styled with Tailwind CSS
   - pixel perfect with the original design with some minor fixes